-I love Australia.
+I just love Australia.
+I really do.

-Pythons swallowing crocodiles, dingoes eating sharks (I kid you not, I saw an actual photo of this), yes it’s a virtual predator free-for-all Down Under.
+Pythons swallowing crocodiles, dingoes eating sharks (I kid you not, I saw an actual photo of this).
+Yes, it’s a virtual predator free-for-all Down Under.

 What’s not to love?
 Everyone likes an adventure.

-The magnificent city of Sydney is the shining jewel of the southern hemisphere (and noticeably absent of predators) so I never miss a chance to stop by, even if it’s just for a few days.
+The magnificent city of Sydney is the shining jewel of the southern hemisphere.
+Luckily, it’s also noticeably absent of predators.
+So I never miss a chance to stop by, even if it’s just for a few days.

-Angela had made the long journey to Italy for our wedding two months before and we were both looking forward to seeing her again.
-I was also excited to meet up with the rest of the Antarctica gang for dinner and finally introduce Dave to my polar buddies.
+Angela made the long journey to Italy for our wedding two months ago and Dave and I are both looking forward to seeing her again.
+I’m also excited to meet up with the rest of the Antarctica gang for dinner and finally introduce Dave to my polar buddies.

-With an awesome week in South Korea behind us, we landed in Sydney at 8:30am Wednesday morning.
+With an awesome week in South Korea behind us, we land in Sydney at 8:30am Wednesday morning.

-Not only is this hotel the largest in Sydney, but it’s also the largest in all of Australia and is well known for its spectacular views of Darling Harbour.
+Not only is this hotel the largest in Sydney, but it’s also the largest in all of Australia.
+It also happens to have spectacular views of Darling Harbour.
 (Book a harbor view room here on Australia Day for a postcard-perfect view of the fireworks!)

 Sydney Harbor by Tall Ship

-It had always been a dream of Dave’s to sail on a pirate ship.
-Unfortunately, (much to his chagrin) he is not, in fact, a pirate.
-Details.
-But when I came across a Sydney Groupon for a tall ship dinner cruise around Sydney Harbour, I couldn’t pass up the chance to make his swashbuckling dreams come true (score another one for Groupon).
+While planning our stop in Sydney, I came across a Sydney Groupon for a tall ship dinner cruise around Sydney Harbour.
+I couldn’t pass up the chance to make his swashbuckling dreams come true (score another one for Groupon).

 In his defense, it was pretty cool.
 Definitely pirate-ship-worthy.

 Our ship sailed from Europe into Sydney Harbour in 1988 as part of the Australian Bicentenary.
-The bicentennial year was celebrated with great pomp and ceremony but the highlight was an Australia Day reenactment of the 11 ships of the First Fleet of British convict ships.
+The bicentennial year was celebrated with great pomp and ceremony.
+But the highlight was an Australia Day reenactment of the 11 ships of the First Fleet of British convict ships.

 The Bondi to Bronte Coastal Walk

-The next morning Angela arrived in town and picked us up for a ride out to Bondi Beach.
-The weather had improved since the day before and the sun shone brightly as we scored a parking space just a few steps from the expansive sands of Australia’s most famous beach.
+The weather has improved since yesterday and the sun is shining brightly.
+Angela scores a parking space just a few steps from the expansive sands of Australia’s most famous beach.

-The walk winds a little over 2 miles along the coastline from Bondi to Bronte Beach, the wooden boardwalk trail passes Tamarama Beach, dramatic rock formations, parks, spectacular views and even more spectacular real estate.
+The walk winds a little over 2 miles along the coastline from Bondi to Bronte Beach.
+The wooden boardwalk trail passes Tamarama Beach, dramatic rock formations, parks, spectacular views, and even more spectacular real estate.

 Featherdale Wildlife Park

 Because when you’re visiting the country with the highest concentration of things that will kill you it’s perfectly logical to go to the place where they keep all of those things conveniently under one roof.

-The award-winning park is home to the world’s largest collection of native Australian animals (more than 2,200!) and seemed like the perfect place to get in some quality time with koalas, kangaroos, wallabies, etc.
+The award-winning park is home to the world’s largest collection of native Australian animals (more than 2,200!).
+It seems like the perfect place to get in some quality time with koalas, kangaroos, wallabies, etc.

-It turned out to be a good thing we had a local driving us around because the park was a good bit outside the city and not so easy to find.
-But it was definitely worth the 40-minute trip.
+It turns out to be a good thing we have a local driving us around.
+Because the park is a good bit outside the city and not so easy to find.
+But it’s definitely worth the 40-minute trip.

-We saw wombats, emus, countless indigenous birds, and fed kangaroos and wallabies.
-And yes, a few of those dreaded deadly creatures like crocodiles, snakes and Tasmanian devils.
+We see wombats, emus, and countless indigenous birds.
+And we even get to feed kangaroos and wallabies.
+And yes, we also see a few of those dreaded deadly creatures like crocodiles, snakes and Tasmanian devils.

 Last Night in Sydney

-We re-convened at the Opera Bar and it was wonderful to see so many great friends from the ship.
-(Sidebar: it’s crazy how a trip to Antarctica can so tightly bond complete strangers in a little over a week.)
+We head back to Sydney Harbour to the Opera Bar, one of my favorite spots for evening cocktails with a killer view.
+It’s just wonderful to see so many great friends from the ship.
+(Sidebar: it’s crazy how a trip to Antarctica can so tightly bond complete and total strangers in a little over a week.)